 The Apps Script dashboard lists all the script projects that you can view or edit.
 The left nav of the dashboard divides these projects into the following categories:

-- Monitored Projects.
+- Starred Projects.
 Projects that you are monitoring.

 - My Projects.
 Projects for which you are an owner.